macbi/pointy/README.md

 ## How to run

 In app root directory, run in terminal:
-`python script.py`
+`python Pointy.py `

+## How to publish (Windows)

-Check Eel documantation on how to publish app:
+Eel documantation on how to publish app:
 [Eel Documantation](https://github.com/python-eel/Eel/tree/main?tab=readme-ov-file#starting-the-app)

+1. Create virtual environment
+   `python -m venv ./venv` (you can specify different path of it)

+2. Install dependecies from `requirements.txt` file
+    `pip install -r  requirements.txt`
+    and PyInstaller
+    `pip install PyInstaller`
+3. Build app with PyInstaller
+    `python -m eel Pointy.py web`
+    If you are happy with results, you can build final app with additional flags `python -m eel Pointy.py web --onefile --noconsole --icon web/favicon.ico`

 ## Roadmap